alex9176787890/MongoDB-Replica-Set-/README.md

 Repeat almost all the steps made for mongoNode1, let’s make a script that runs all of our commands for us.

 17. Create a file called create-replica-set.sh
-Execute the script that will configure everything for us.
+Execute the script that will configure everything for us except creating three docker-machine
 ````
 bash < create-replica-set.sh
 ````

+18. Remvoing all containers and docker volume from docke-machine reset-docker-machines.sh